-As new visitors, with one member in the family, raised near New York City(my husband), using Tokyo’s extensive mass transit system was just another day in the park according to “the expert” in the family.
+As new visitors, with one member in the family, raised near New York City(my husband), using Tokyo’s extensive mass transit system was just another-day-in the-park, according to “the expert” in the family.
 I was apprehensive.
-With a possible language barrier and my unfamiliarity in understanding the transit system, I feared that we were going to get lost.
-The Shinjuku train station was a few blocks away with an amazing pedestrian tunnel connection between our hotel.
+With a language barrier and my unfamiliarity in understanding the transit system, I feared that we were going to get lost.
+The Shinjuku train station was a few blocks away with a long, white pedestrian tunnel connection between our hotel.
 The downside was that it was the busiest train station in Tokyo.
-Called the commuter hub for the greater Tokyo area, it had 200 entrances and exits, multiple train and subway lines and over 3.5 million people using the station every day according to popular sites on the internet.
+Called the commuter hub for the greater Tokyo area, it had 200 entrances and exits, multiple train and subway lines, and over 3.5 million people using the station every day according to popular sites on the internet.
 I suggested heading for a nearby subway entrance in the opposite direction.
 It would be less daunting with one line to navigate.

 Descending a wide staircase near Tokyo’s pristine government center where glass and steel buildings towered over us like giants, we walked past white tiled walls until we reached a hallway where a large map of the Toei subway line hung on the wall.
 Kiosks lined up below the map where tickets could be purchased.
 For a moment, we all stood gazing at the map dumbfounded.
 It was like trying to guess what kind of information was flowing through each line on a circuit board!
 Multiple colored lines interrupted with numbers and letters enclosed in a rectangle spread across the map.